enti-i/minenti/README.md

 <br>

 Minenti is a free open-source voxel game engine with easy modding and game creation.
+It is compatible with most Minetest content while adding its own curated experience, enhanced visual identity, and the new `minenti_features` gameplay module shipping 100 opt-in abilities ranging from traversal boosts to world scans.
+Whether you want to host a server, build games, or experiment with the engine, this repository contains everything you need.

 Copyright (C) 2010-2025 Perttu Ahola <celeron55@gmail.com>
 and contributors (see source file comments and the version control log)